input-output-hk/cardano-node-wiki/Benchmarking.md

 ## Benchmarking: 3 steps

-From the highest point of view, the benchmarking task includes 3 big steps:
+From the most general point of view, the task of benchmarking task can be decomposed into 3 big steps:

 1. Preparing the profile for the benchmark.
 2. Running the benchmark on the cluster.